browserengineering/book/book/scheduling.md

         self.draw()
 ```

-In the top-level loop, when run a task on the active tab the browser
+In the top-level loop, after running a task on the active tab the browser
 will need to raster-and-draw, in case that task was a rendering task:

 ``` {.python expected=False}